Managing Files with Linux Commands for Cybersecurity

 - Use

-to display the contents of a file in the terminal.
-For example,cat file1.txt
+catto display the contents of a file in the terminal.
+For example,cat file1.txtshows the content offile1.txt. - The

 - Use